#1. If you accidently run off the pavement, you should:

 You will be asked to sign the citation.
 This is not an admission of guilt.
 Refusal to sign the citation may result in your arrest.
 Or you may be required to go to the police station.

-#15.
-It is always illegal to use a cell phone while driving:
+#4.
+It is always illegal to use a cell phone for text messaging while driving:

 When on the road, drivers should not use cell phones, computers, or other distracting devices except to report a crash or emergency.
 There is, however, no general prohibition on cell phone use while driving in Virginia.